 CSU Channel Islands is one of hundreds of institutions nationwide taking a new approach to alcohol abuse prevention.
 We are excited to offer AlcoholEdu for College – a science-based course taken by hundreds of thousands of students each year and by all CI housing students.
 It aims not to preach but rather to educate students about alcohol and its effects on the mind and body.
-For more information about this program, contact Personal Counseling Services (PCS) at (805) 437-2088 or e-mail PCS@csuci.edu.
+For more information about this program, contact Counseling and Psychological Services (CAPS) at 805-437-2088 or e-mail PCS@csuci.edu.

 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), the following adverse outcomes can be attributed to excessive drinking: